readium/kotlin-toolkit/docs/guides/navigator-settings.md

 ## Save and restore the user preferences

-Having a user settings screen is moot if you cannot save and restore the selected preferences for future session.
+Having a user settings screen is moot if you cannot save and restore the selected preferences for future sessions.
 Thankfully you can serialize `Preferences` to a JSON object.

 ```kotlin
 val json = preferences.toJSON().toString()